mateoconlechuga/convimg/README.md

     ----------------------------------------------------------------------------

     converts:
-        The YMAL converts section constists of a list of different "groups" of images to be converted that share similar properties, such as the palette used, or the compression mode.
+        The YAML converts section constists of a list of different "groups" of images to be converted that share similar properties, such as the palette used, or the compression mode.
 The available options are: